Best Cheap Car Insurance After an Accident

 Best Cheap Car Insurance Companies After an Accident

-State Farm offers the most affordable rates at $1,444 annually while still maintaining a strong score of 90, making it the best value for budget-conscious drivers.
-However, Progressive is the best option for drivers with at-fault accidents, earning the highest MoneyGeek score of 94 out of 100, with an annual premium of $1,745 for full coverage.
+State Farm balances affordability and quality with the lowest rates at $1,444 annually while maintaining a strong MoneyGeek score of 90 out of 100.
+Progressive earns the highest MoneyGeek score of 94 out of 100 for drivers with at-fault accidents, though its annual premium costs $1,745 for full coverage ($301 more than State Farm).

 Provider